stampedethegoat/dd-docs/content/videos/datadog101-3-dashboards.md

 summary: Creating Timeboards and Screenboards and working with the different types of graphs available in each
 ---

 Datadog 101 shows you everything you need to know about using the Datadog platform.

-In this third video we show you how to use dashboards.
+In this 3rd video we show you how to use dashboards.
 We cover the following topics:

 * [Creating a timeboard](?wtime=40.5)
 * [Timeseries line graph](?wtime=64)